 - Mop the floor

 - Wipe down your spot at the table

-- Rip cardboard & mail for recycling
+- Rip cardboard & other paper products like mail for recycling

 - Chewing gum (if your child is old enough)